-A data distribution, in statistics, is just a function or a listing which shows all the possible values (or intervals) of the data.
+A data distribution is a function or a listing which shows all the possible values (or intervals) of the data.
 It also (and this is important) tells you how often each value occurs.
-Often, the data in a distribution will be ordered from smaller to larger, and graphs and charts allow us to easily see both the values and the frequency with which they appear.
+Often, the data in a distribution will be ordered from smallest to largest, and graphs and charts allow you to easily see both the values and the frequency with which they appear.

 The function of a distribution that shows the density of the values of our data is called a probability density function, and is sometimes abbreviated pdf.